Acrome-Smart-Motion-Devices/SMD-Arduino-Library/README.md

       }
       void loop(){}
     ```

+    ### Red - goTo(SP, TS, MV, SCA)
+    The function `goTo(float setPoint, float SCurveTimeSet, float SCurveMaxVelocity, float SCurveAccel)` is used to control a system,
+    typically involving motion or position.
+Here’s a brief explanation of its parameters:

+  - **`setPoint`**: This parameter represents the target position or value that the system should reach.
+  - **`SCurveTimeSet`**: This specifies the time duration over which the motion should follow an S-curve profile, which helps in smoothing acceleration and deceleration.
+  - **`SCurveMaxVelocity`**: This defines the maximum velocity the system should achieve while moving towards the `setPoint`.
+  - **`SCurveAccel`**: This indicates the rate of acceleration to be used in the S-curve profile.

+The function uses these parameters to smoothly guide the system from its current position to the desired `setPoint` while managing velocity and acceleration to ensure smooth and controlled movement.

   - ### `Red - setPositionLimits()`
     Sets the position limits of the SMD.
 You should set the limits if you drive a motor as positional control.